incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 Want to learn how to deploy smart contracts on Hedera?
 Visit the guide on how to [Deploy a Smart Contract Using Hardhat and Hedera JSON-RPC Relay](https://docs.hedera.com/hedera/tutorials/smart-contracts/deploy-a-smart-contract-using-hardhat-hedera-json-rpc-relay).

-## Summary

-In this tutorial, we successfully set up and ran the Hedera local node using the [NPM CLI](https://www.npmjs.com/package/@hashgraph/hedera-local) tool, generated default accounts and solved common errors encountered when running the local node.

 ## Useful Resources

 * Set and Run a Hedera Node using the [Local Hedera Package](https://github.com/hashgraph/hedera-local-node?tab=readme-ov-file#using-hedera-local).